Carlos Correa's Success and Achievements in Timeline

 May 2017: AL Player of the Month

-2017: World Series and All-Star Selection
+2017: World Series win and All-Star selection

-In 2017, Carlos Correa played in the World Baseball Classic, won the AL Player of the Month Award for May, was named an MLB All-Star, and won the World Series with the Houston Astros.
+In 2017, Carlos Correa appeared in the World Baseball Classic, won the AL Player of the Month Award for May, was named an MLB All-Star, and won the World Series with the Houston Astros.

-July 4, 2021: All-Star Game Reserve Selection
+July 4, 2021: Named MLB All-Star

 In 2021, Carlos Correa was named to his second All-Star Team and won both the Gold Glove and Platinum Glove awards.